mrgigabyte/hapi-boilerplate/README.md

 1. Improper error handling.
 2. Tests in chai and mocha

+## Possible inclusions in future versions:
+1. Adding timestamp key to the error response

 ## Possible Bugs:
 1. logging of sensitive user-info in the app.log
 2.